 Innovative Polltec anti-allergic insect screen protects from pollen and is perfect for allergic people.
 Screen had an extra thin protective coating that stops pollen and dust from entering your home.
 Provides 30% better air breathability.

-The insect door frame is available in white, metallic (with anodized coating), brown, light brown and anthracite colour.
+White, metallic (with anodized coating), brown, light brown and anthracite colour.

 Other RAL colours are available upon request.